hemashushu/hemashushu.github.io/src/content/posts/2022-11-05-s01c01-cross-compile-and-run-the-first-program/index.en.md

 - `64-bit, RISC-V, double-float ABI, GNU/Linux 4.15.0`: These pieces of information indicate the target architecture, target platform, and some detailed information of the target environment.

 - `LSB`: Indicates that the data in the current file is _least significant byte_ first, which is commonly known as _little-endian_.
 The opposite of LSB is MSB, which is _most significant byte_ first, commonly known as _bit-endian_.
 Byte order determines how an integer (such as `int32` and `int64`, which must be composed of multiple bytes) is stored in memory or on disk.
-For example, if the number `0x11223344` is stored in memory using LSB, the order of each byte is "44 33 22 11", and if it is stored using MSB, the order is "11 22 33 44".
+For example, if the number `0x11223344` is stored in memory using LSB, the order of each byte is "(start) 44 33 22 11", and if it is stored using MSB, the order is "(start) 11 22 33 44".
 When viewing the contents of an executable file with a hexadecimal viewer that uses LSB byte order, the order of each byte of an integer number needs to be reversed to get its true value, while text content can be read directly.

 - `with debug_info, not stripped`: Indicates that the current executable file contains debug information.